jheidecker/lemmony/README.md

 3. "Makes known" (see above) any communities or magazines fetched above that have never been known on your local instance
 4. Subscribes a user (follows) to all known communities on your local instance that are shown as "Unsubscribed" or, re-subscribes if the status is "Pending."

+## Compatibility

+Lemmy's API versioning is... not ideally stable.
+Check the release notes for the version of Lemmy the release was tested against.
+It SHOULD work with newer versions, but no guarantees it will work with older versions.

 ## Usage

 The script requires an account to login to the instance.
 It is recommended you create a "bot" user that is not used for interactive logins.